-- Tested the Bank's processes for making collective provision; - Reviewed the Policy for higher provision for weak standard advances and stressed sectors adopted by the Bank; - Reviewed the Policy for provision on non-fund facilities adopted by the Bank; - Validated the parameters used to calculate collective provisions with reference to IRAC norms, internal policy on higher provisions on weak standard advances, provisions on non-fund facilities; - Tested the completeness and accuracy of data transferred from underlying source systems used for computing collective provision; - Re-performed, for a sample of retail and wholesale portfolios, the calculation of collective provisions, to determine the accuracy of the same; - Reviewed the Bank's process for granting moratorium to borrowers as per the Regulatory Package announced by RBI.
-We tested the completeness and accuracy of data used for computing general provision in line with Regulatory package issued by RBI.
-With respect to additional provision made by the Bank on account of the impact of Covid-19 pandemic, we broadly reviewed the underlying assumptions and estimates used by the management for the same but as the extent of impact is dependent on future developments which are highly uncertain, we primarily relied on those assumptions and estimates.
+Sr. No. Key audit matters How How our audit addressed the key audit matter 3. of Re wed Bank's policy including SOPs with respect to implementation gulatory package and Resolution framework ('guidelines') and d sample to ascertain the implementation of those guidelines by ank.
+4. Provisions for advances: i.
+Tested the Bank's processes for making provision on advances for compliance with RBI regulations and internally laid down policies for provisioning; ii.
+Tested the completeness and accuracy of data transferred from underlying source systems used for computing collective provision; iii.
+Considered board approved policy and internal laid down policy for higher provision for weak standard advances, advances covered under Resolution Framework, stressed sectors, adopted by the Bank; iv.
+Validated the parameters used to calculate provisions with reference to IRAC norms, internal policies on higher provisions on NPA advances; V. Re-performed, on sample basis for retail and Corporate portfolios, the calculation of provisions, to determine the accuracy of the same; ∨i.
+With respect to holding provisions as at March 31, 2021 against the potential impact of COVID-19 including provisions held under Resolution Framework, we broadly reviewed the underlying assumptions and estimates used by the management for the same but as the extent of impact is dependent on future developments which are highly uncertain, we primarily relied on those assumptions and estimates.
 These assumptions and estimates are a subject matter of periodic review by the Bank.